Atomic Absorption Spectrometry and its Applications

 Principle of atomic absorption spectroscopy and the detectable elements using AAS.

 Usage of AAS in identification and quantification of different elements with an example

 Calibration curve and its use in determining the final concentration of the elements

 AAS is a highly sensitive technique that can measure element concentration in the order of parts per billion.
 It can be used to detect the presence of metallic impurities and determine quantity of elements in agricultural and food products (for example, quantify copper in brain tissue), water bodies, wastewater, sludge and suspensions.
 Understanding the science behind AAS and operating a spectrometer is crucial for analysts.

 Who is it for

-All employees in analytical quality teams including quality control and quality assurance\, who are involved in performing and reviewing results from AAS.
+This module is relevant to all employees in analytical quality teams including quality control and quality assurance, who are involved in performing and reviewing results from AAS.